 Science Officer J.J.
 Brost scanned a bank of radar screens, keeping a close eye on heavy rain near the burn area of the Monument Fire.
 Too much rainfall there could cause disastrous erosion.

-Meanwhile, Ken Drozd was watching a storm cell develop east of Tucson, and its implications for Pantano Wash where it crosses a busy highway.
+Meanwhile, Ken Drozd watched a storm cell develop east of Tucson and its implications for Pantano Wash, where it crosses a busy highway.
 He checked several rain gauges and compared radar angles.
 Drozd is the Tucson bureau’s Warning Coordination Meteorologist, tasked with issuing weather advisories.

-After a bit of consultation, he decided to release a flash flood advisory.
+After a consultation, he decided to release a flash flood advisory.

 His fingers flashed across a keyboard, and within minutes local TV stations, monitored continuously in the weather center, were running alert crawlers over daytime soap operas.